Mat-t-hew/alx-system_engineering-devops/0x14-mysql/README.md

-# Summary: MySQL Installation and Database Administration
+# MySQL Installation and Database Administration

 ## Introduction
 This summary covers the process of performing a fresh reset and installation of MySQL 5.7 on Ubuntu servers, within the context of DevOps, SysAdmin, and database administration tasks.